Frances Wright: Nashoba experiment

 In early 1825, after spending time at former President Jefferson's home in Virginia and Robert Owen's utopian settlement at New Harmony, Wright began developing her plans for an experimental farming community.
-By the summer of 1825 she was seeking advice from Lafayette and Jefferson, among others, to begin implementing her ideas.
+By the summer of 1825, she sought advice from Lafayette and Jefferson, among others, to implement her ideas.
 Owen and Lafayette later became members of her project's board of trustees; however, Jefferson declined to participate.
-Wright also published A Plan for the Gradual Abolition of Slavery in the United States Without Danger of Loss to the Citizens of the South (1825), a tract that she hoped would persuade the U.S. Congress to set aside federal land for the purpose of promoting emancipation.
-To demonstrate how slaves could be emancipated without their owners losing money, Wright established a model farming community in Tennessee where slaves could work to earn money to purchase their own freedom and received an education.
+Wright also published A Plan for the Gradual Abolition of Slavery in the United States Without Danger of Loss to the Citizens of the South (1825), a tract that she hoped would persuade the U.S. Congress to set aside federal land for promoting emancipation.
+To demonstrate how enslaved people could be emancipated without their owners losing money, Wright established a model farming community in Tennessee where enslaved people could work to earn money to purchase their own freedom and receive an education.

-Taking inspiration from the New Harmony community in Indiana, Wright traveled to Tennessee in the fall of 1825, and bought about 320 acre of land along Wolf River about thirteen miles from Memphis.
+Taking inspiration from the New Harmony community in Indiana, Wright traveled to Tennessee in the fall of 1825 and bought about 320 acre of land along Wolf River about thirteen miles from Memphis.
 Wright founded a community at this wilderness site, which she named Nashoba.
-To demonstrate that her idea was a viable way to abolish slavery, she purchased about thirty slaves, nearly half of them children, to live in the experimental community.
-Her plan was for the slaves to gradually acquire their freedom through their labor on the property.
+Emily Ronalds contributed £300 to the scheme.
+To demonstrate that her idea was a viable way to abolish slavery, Wright purchased about thirty enslaved people, nearly half of them children, to live in the experimental community.
+Her plan was for the enslaved people to acquire their freedom through labor on the property gradually.
 Wright also planned to eventually colonize the newly emancipated slaves to areas outside the United States.